 Meanwhile, colour, as ever, plays a vital part.
 The overall shades in this section are of muted earth tones, ranging from gentle greys at one end of the palette spectrum to rugged hues of burnt umber.
 In between, there are touches of dusky coral, as seen in the upholstery of the chairs.
 Brighter splashes of this tone are evident in the ruby glass votives.
 They are made all the more vibrant by warming candlelight and, if you look closely, you can pick out the circular, blood red, “M” monogram.
 These are perfectly placed at intervals among the spheres in the dividing screens, while allowing a glimpse through the screens to the electric blue of the Grill section of the restaurant.
 Crisp white has been used to punctuate and lift the scheme, but only in the details such as the crockery and napkins for an element of freshness.

-René Dekker has created an interior that is multi-faceted and layered, creating visual interest at every corner and turn.
+René Dekker has created luxury interior that is multi-faceted and layered, creating visual interest at every corner and turn.
 Nineteenth century artist, philosopher, political theorist and design guru, William Morris was famous for his quote, “to include nothing that you do not know to be useful, or believe to be beautiful.”
 Dekker has done exactly that in this stunning, beautifully chic urban scheme that is M Restaurant.